garynth41/University-of-Michigan-PostgreSQL-for-Everybody-Specialization/README.md

 # University-of-Michigan-PostgreSQL-for-Everybody-Specialization

 #### SQL: From Basic to Advanced.
-Learn SQL skills you can use in an actual, real-world.
+SQL skills you can use in an actual, real-world.